Where to View the Brackendale Eagles

 A home for many spawning salmon, it's no surprise that hundreds of bald eagles can be spotted here year after year.
 The mellow forested trails skirting the Mamquam River make for a perfect location for photographers and nature enthusiasts to walk among the birds of prey who call Squamish home each winter.

-To acess the trails take the Mamquam Road exit from the Sea to Sky Highway and park your car in a small lot slightly past the Squamish Golf and Country Club.
+To access the trails take the Mamquam Road exit from the Sea to Sky Highway and park your car in a small lot slightly past the Squamish Golf and Country Club.
 The trailhead begins a few metres west of the parking lot.
 You can view a map of the Mamquam River trails here.
 Please note the Mamquam spawning channels are located in very sensitive habitat.
 People should be very careful to not disturb the eagles, whether they are roosting or feeding.

 6. From a Raft Floating Down the Cheakamus River